Sergeus/Sergeus.github.io/_posts/2017-10-13-BonslyLucarioAndVaporeonInGeneration5.md

 ---
 title: Bonsly, Lucario, and Vaporeon in Generation 5
+inline_title: true
 ---

 Starting as I mean to continue, my first post is about how three specific Pokémon learn moves subtly and surprisingly differently from most others in Generation 5 (Pokémon Black & White and Black 2 & White 2).
-And by most others I mean all of the others in the then-494 total Pokémon.
+And by "most others" I mean "all others of the then-494 total Pokémon."

 While developing [PokémonCompDB](/Pokémoncompdb.html), I needed to bundle up all of the data about how all of the different Pokémon learn their moves into a database for the application to use.
 This meant that I had to come up with common patterns between how these moves were learned.